Part of an ongoing series of 5e (2014) Rules notes. This also covers 5.5e (2024) rules.

 - A big part of character advances are adding more attacks, more Bonus Action options, etc. Similarly, more powerful monsters have more attacks and actions in a turn (including legendary and lair powers).

-- All things being equal, the side that has the greater numbers of combatants has an advantage in combat, because their action economy, the opportunities they have for success in combat, is greater.
+- All things being equal, the side that has the greater numbers of combatants has an advantage in combat, because their cumulative Action Economy, the opportunities they have for success in combat, is greater.

 - Bounded Accuracy , as one person put it, “makes everybody dangerous no matter how weak but does so at the cost of making everyone vulnerable no matter how strong.”
 Which means, by implication, over time a bunch of weak (but dangerous) characters can overwhelm a strong (but vulnerable) one.

-- PCs often have advantage in combat because encounters often have more PCs vs fewer (but individually more powerful) enemies.
-Sure, that monster can do three physical attacks, or maybe a big spell effect.
-But PCs much more often get more Attacks, Spells, Bonus Action abilities, etc., than enemies, individually or (and this is important) in aggregate.
+- PCs often have advantage in combat because designed encounters often have more PCs vs fewer (but individually more powerful) enemies.
+Sure, that big monster there can do three physical attacks, or maybe a big spell effect.
+But the PCs together often get more Attacks, Spells, Bonus Action abilities, etc., than enemies, individually or (and this is important) in aggregate.
 They often also get specialized Reactions others than Opportunity Attack.
 This only starts to partially equalize when you get up to epic creatures that have legendary and lair actions, but even there, numbers tell.

-In short, the action economy is your range of actions in a round (see above), and by extension, maximizing your effectiveness by using as much of that economy as possible.
+In short, the Action Economy is your range and quantity of actions in a round (see above), and implies the need, by extension, to maximize your effectiveness by using as much of that economy as possible.

 How do GMs cope?